TOP > ABOUT > Entry Information

 * Students must show their student ID at Packet Pick-up.

-• Semi-Elite Athletes
+• Semi-Elite Athlete

 • Japan

-• Athletes(Men and Women) who meet the following time criteria in the JAAF certificated race or World Athletics Label Road Race with official records from May 1, 2023 to April 30, 2025.
+• Athletes(Men and Women) who meet the following time criteria in the JAAF certificated race or World Athletics Label Road Race with official records from May 1, 2024 to April 30, 2026.

-Men's Half Marathon: Under 1hour 20minutes 00second
+Men's Half Marathon: Under 1hour 14 minutes 00second

 Women's Half Marathon: Under 1hour 40minutes 00second